s3812648/Console-App-/README.md

         - Composite: the Course class holds an array list of Course itself

-        - Iterator: is used to create the class StudentList
+        - Repeater: is used to create the class StudentList

         - Facade: is used to implement getStudentId() and getCourseId() from Student and Course into StudentEnrollment

         - Dependency Injection: is used to inject Student and Class into StudentEnrollment (constructor and setters)

-        - Factory: is used to create objects of class Course
+        - CourseManager: is used to create objects of class Course